ioBroker/ioBroker.history/README.md

 ### **WORK IN PROGRESS**
 * (Apollon77) Breaking: Configuration is only working in the new Admin 5 UI!
 * (Apollon77) Breaking!
-Do bigger adjustments to the recording logic.
+Did bigger adjustments to the recording logic.
 Debounce is refined and blockTime is added to differentiate between the two checks
 * (Apollon77) Breaking!
 GetHistory requests now need to deliver the ts in milliseconds!
 Make sure to use up to date scripts and Charting UIs
 * (Apollon77) New setting added to disable the "logging of additional values for charting optimization" - then only the expected data are logged
 * (Apollon77) Add flag returnNewestEntries for GetHistory to determine which records to return when more entries as "count" are existing for aggregate "none"